Get Connected – Volunteering and Shared Values

 - Learning about other people and their lives, cultures, challenges and dreams

-The project sets out to take a closer look at what impact volunteering can have on people and their feeling of connectedness with their local communities, their attitudes and their general well-being.
-We will raise questions like:
+The project set out to take a closer look at what impact volunteering can have on people and their feeling of connectedness with their local communities, their attitudes and their general well-being.
+Throughout the project, we asked:

 - Do people feel more connected to their local community through volunteering?